eclipse-archived/codewind-installer/README.md

 2. Use the `cd` command to go to the location of the downloaded file in the command prompt.
 3. Ensure that the binary file has an `.exe` extension.
 If it doesn't, add the extension to the file name.
 4. Ensure that your `C:\` drive is shared with Docker Desktop for Windows.
 To check, go to **Settings**>**Shared drives** and make sure the `C:\` drive check box is selected.
 5. If you already have a `codewind-workspace` with your projects in it, copy the `codewind-workspace` into your `C:\` directory.
-If you do not already have a workspace, the installer creates an empty one for you in this directory.
+If you do not already have a workspace, the CLI creates an empty one for you in this directory.
-6. To get started and see the commands that are available, type the `.\codewind-installer-win.exe` command in the command prompt.
+6. To get started and see the commands that are available, type the `.\cwctl-win.exe` command in the command prompt.
-7. To run a command, enter `.\codewind-installer-win.exe <command>`.
+7. To run a command, enter `.\cwctl-win.exe <command>`.

 ## Building and deploying locally on MacOS